claresudbery/clare-wiki-ably/pages/organising/tools/obs.md

 - Disable sound source from "MacOS screen capture"
     - do this by selecting MacOS screen capture under sources (bottom half of screen)
-    - then click the microphone icon on the right hand side under "audio mixer", to mute
+    - then click the microphone icon on the right hand panel under "audio mixer", to mute
     - otherwise you get echoes if using Krisp microphone (see [below](#filter-out-background-noise))

 ## Filter out background noise